Generating and processing optical waveforms using spectral singularities: Waveform generation by a laser at threshold

 This confirms that the system is linear for a time which scales as the ratio of the saturation field to the incident field, and can be quite long compared to the roundtrip time.
 We plot this lower bound to the saturation time in Fig. 2d.
 Note that the roundtrip time is roughly ten times the optical period, so for the lowest input power we have used the system is linear for more than $\sim 10^3$ oscillations.
 In applications, by changing the cavity length or lowering the drive power one can tune the linear regime to exceed the pulse length of interest.

 In Fig. 2e we present the response of the laser to an incoming field of the form $E_{\mathrm{inc}}\propto\left(vt-z\right)e^{i\left(kz-\omega t\right)}.$ As expected, in the linear-response time window, there is a conversion of the input to $\left(vt-z\right)^{2}e^{i\left(kz-\omega t\right)}$, in agreement with our previous analysis.
 In Fig. 2f we present the laser response to this input for later times.
 As before, the linear response overshoots and relaxes, but, distinct from the previous case, here it does not relax to a constant amplitude after saturation sets in, because the drive amplitude itself is increasing linearly.
 In practice the length of this drive would be limited by the length of the input drive pulse, which we have simply neglected here.
-In that case, since in the saturated response this is equivalent to ramping the input to a standard amplifier, one sees a linear increase of the long time output field amplitude.
 Again, we do not envision using the laser converter in the saturated regime for the applications we discuss here.

 In order to switch on and off these optical signals, one can use optical shutters, which are usually based on two-photon absorption \cite{dawes2005all}.
 Optical shutters were shown to exhibit 10fs switch off time \cite{yavuz2006all} and operate at low field intensities \cite{venkataraman2011few}.
 Thus, one could use a pulsed laser to switch on or off the optical signals that are emitted from the cw laser.